idlawal/Weather-Forecasting-Analysis-and-Visualization/README.md

 8. Find the number of days when the temperature went below 0 degrees Celsius.
 9. Create another table with a “Foreign key” relation with the existing given data set.

+## Data Cleaning Tasks
+Each of the following data cleaning tasks were carried out on the data using SQL:
+-Task 1: Correct years for given data set
+-Task 2: removal of duplicate rows and duplicate columns -Task 3: fix a few labels in the given data set
+-Task 4: encoding data into suitable format

 ## Skills/ Concept Demostrated
 The folowing are Power BI features were incorporated:
 - DAX